Skip to main content

 Example above provided by FSANZ – Derek Castles

 In addition, an allergen summary statement must be provided.
-This is the list of allergens that are or may be present in the product.
+This is the list of allergens that are present in the product.
 This allergen summary statement must be:

 • printed in a bold font that provides a distinct contrast with any other text in the statement of ingredients that is not a required name.